 Day 7: Zapata Peninsula / Zapata National Park

-This morning we rise early to join a local naturalist on a full-day exploration of the Zapata Peninsula, a remote, sparsely populated area of tremendous ecological significance.
+This morning we rise early to explore the Zapata Peninsula, a remote, sparsely populated area of tremendous ecological significance.
 This UNESCO Biosphere Reserve covers 1.5 million acres, much of it marshes and brackish lagoons that comprise the largest wetlands in the Caribbean.

 At the heart of the peninsula, Cienaga de Zapata National Park harbors some 1,000-plant species, of which 130 are endemic to Cuba, and a great diversity of habitats such as grasslands, mangroves, varied types of forest, coastal lagoons and coral reefs.
-This afternoon our focus is Las Salinas, home to huge numbers of winter migratory birds as well as rare endemics.
+We'll be joined by a local naturalist at Las Salinas, home to huge numbers of winter migratory birds as well as rare endemics.
 If we’re lucky, we may see the highly endangered Zapata wren and Cuban screech owl.

 Day 8: Havana